Floorp-Projects/Floorp/js/src/doc/Debugger/Debugger.Object.md

 the referent was created; `undefined`  otherwise.

 ### `errorColumnNumber`
-If the referent is an Error object, this is the 1-origin column number at which the referent was created; `undefined`  otherwise.
+If the referent is an Error object, this is the 1-origin column number in UTF-16 code units at which the referent was created; `undefined`  otherwise.

 ### `isBoundFunction`
 If the referent is a debuggee function, returns `true` if the referent is a